 Ideal land for bison would have boulders, rocks, rugged areas, woods, and thickets, but the only requirements are adequate pasture and a water source.
 Running water is preferable, but a pond will suffice.
 If you satisfy a bison’s food and water requirements, it will stay within the fenced area.
 Otherwise, almost no barrier can stop a hungry bison.

 Mature cows weigh between 1,000 and 1,500 pounds, reaching peak physical maturity at 8 to 10 years of age.
-They can live to be 30 years old or longer.
-With good management, cows can reproduce every year and can begin breeding at 2 years of age.
+They can live to be 30 years old or more.
+With good management, cows can reproduce every year and can begin breeding at two years of age.
 The normal gestation period is 280 to 285 days.
 The breeding season begins in August and continues into October, while the calving season begins in May and continues into July.
-Bulls weigh about 2,000 pounds at maturity and can be used for breeding at 2 years of age.
+Bulls weigh about 2,000 pounds at maturity and can be used for breeding at two years of age.
 One bull can breed 10 to 15 cows.

 - Keep accurate health and reproduction records.

 - Cull cows that are difficult to breed and animals that are slow to recover from sickness or injury or that gain weight slowly.

 - Cull all but the best bulls, and bring new young bulls into the herd for breeding on a regular basis.